Patai5/BakaBot/README.md

 #### Note:
 This application wasn't initially designed for seamless integration with different Bakaláři instances.\
-You might need to adjust a few variables to adapt it to your specific school version.
+You might need to adjust a few variables to adapt it to your specific school version:

+Subjects in this file:
+* constants.py

+And urls in these:
+* grades.py
+* schedule.py
+* utils.py

 ## Usage examples